deepchecks/deepchecks/docs/source/user-guide/vision/data-classes/DetectionData.rst

             Parameters
             ----------
-            batch : torch.Tensor (N, B, 5)
+            batch : tuple
-                The batch of bounding boxes to convert.
+                The batch of data, containing images and bounding boxes.

             Returns
             -------